Anthony Standen (spy): Mission to Italy and imprisonment

+In February 1604, Sir William Broune heard that Standen was intended to bring Anne of Denmark a message of assurance in her religion, and that she would then try to convert King James.
 Villeroy and the French ambassador in London, Christophe de Harlay, Count of Beaumont, doubted that Standen had official instructions from King James.
 They also conjectured that Standen had been sent to Italy to give the impression that James would be sympathetic to Catholics.
 King James sent Michael Balfour of Burleigh to Italy to investigate Standen's activities.
 Standen was released from the Tower in August 1604 after Balfour's return, according to the Venetian ambassador Nicolò Molin.

 He obtained a licence to travel in July 1605 from the king.
 In March 1606 he was in Rome and visited the Venetian ambassador Agostino Nani.
 He explained that he had been imprisoned in England for brininging rosaries and religious objects to Anne of Denmark, and she had interceded for his release.
 He mentioned that Anne of Denmark enjoyed hearing Nicolò Molin and Zorzi Giustinian, the Venetian ambassadors in London, speaking Italian.

 In August 1606 Anne of Denmark sent a letter to Christina of Lorraine Duchess of Tuscany on behalf of her servant Standen who was travelling in Italy for reasons of conscience and religion.
 He was still in Rome in 1615.